w5xd/WriteLogRunMode/ReadMe.txt

  External:start1RadioRunMode--starts 1-radio CQ.
           Sends Message11 and then Message11 repeats on that radio.
 The other radio is assumed to be search and pounce.

+ External:startDuelingCQtop
+ External:startDuelingCQbottom --starts simplified dueling CQ with first CQ on top Entry
+          (or bottom).
+Sends Message11 first on that radio, puts keyboard focus (and headphones if not headphones split) on the listening radio.
+Type anything into either Entry Window and dueling stops with the keyboard (and headphones) set to that Entry.

  External:stop2RadioRunMode--recommend you replace the mapping you have MessageAbortTransmission.
           Stops transmission in progress as well as stopping the auto-CQ.